Leo Löwenthal: Life

 Löwenthal's publications were collected during the 1980s, both in German, by the Suhrkamp Verlag, and in English, by Transaction Press.
 Most notable among them were Prophets of Deceit (written with Norbert Guterman in 1949), Literature and the Image of Man (1957) and Literature, Popular Culture, and Society (1961).
 Also included were his early writings on Jewish themes and his last ruminations on postmodernism, against whose dangers he warned.
 His autobiographical reflections, including conversations with the German sociologist Helmut Dubiel, were published by the University of California as An Unmastered Past in 1987.
 The extensive interviews he gave in 1989 to another German interlocutor, Frithjof Hager, dealt with postmodernism and other contemporary themes; they stimulated a collection of responses by European and American scholars published in honor of his ninetieth birthday as "Geschichte Denken: Ein Notizbuch für Leo Löwenthal" by the Reclam Verlag of Leipzig.
-For his eightieth, he had been the recipient of a Festschrift of celebratory essays in the journal Telos.
+For his eightieth, he had been the recipient of a Festschrift of celebratory essays in issue 45 (1980) of the journal Telos.

 In the last decade of his life, Löwenthal was richly honored on both sides of the Atlantic.
 Awarded the Berkeley Citation and the Federal Republic of Germany's Distinguished Merit Cross in 1985, he also received honorary doctorates from the University of Siegen, the Free University of Berlin, and the University of Hamburg.
 Further, he was given the city of Frankfurt's Goethe Medal and Adorno Prize, as well as a year at the Berlin Institute for Advanced Study.
 In 1985, the first full-length appreciation of his work was published by Michael Kausch as "Erziehung und Unterhaltung: Leo Löwenthals Theorie der Massenkommunikation."

 Influence

-As the final survivor of the Frankfurt School's inner circle, Löwenthal achieved international recognition as a symbol of its remarkable collective achievement.
+As the final survivor of the Frankfurt School's inner circle, Löwenthal achieved international recognition as a symbol of its collective achievement.

 Löwenthal's training in collaborative scholarship and his broad humanistic learning allowed him to play a leading role both in the institutional and intellectual life of the campus as a whole.
 An early supporter of the Free Speech Movement, but troubled by the excesses that followed, he was a leading member of the faculty committee chaired by Charles Muscatine that produced the widely admired report published as Education at Berkeley.

-Löwenthal displayed an extraordinary ability to maintain close friendships with scholars in disparate fields and begin new ones with members of very different generations.
-He remained a vital presence long after his active teaching days were over.
-His quick, often acerbic wit, uncanny shrewdness in judging – and gleefully gossiping about – people, and manifest zest for living life fully never deserted him.
-Nor did his intransigent refusal to abandon the long-cherished ideals of his youth, even as he soberly acknowledged the improbability of their ever being realized.
-Ruthlessly unsentimental and impatient with cant of any kind, he nonetheless refused to succumb to the sour cynicism of those who turn into the deadly adults Horkheimer and Adorno warned against.
+Löwenthal maintained close friendships with scholars in disparate fields and begin new ones with members of very different generations.
+He remained a presence long after his active teaching days were over.